sswam/allemande/doc/guide.md

 - a wide range of styles, support for custom styles and JavaScript
 - we value free speech, and include access to various uncensored AIs

-Example #1: upload a photo of a math equation, ask GPT 4o to copy it as TeX math, ask GPT o3 mini to solve it, ask Claude to write JavaScript to check the solution, draw a chart, and a GraphViz diagram showing the flow of the chat.

-Example #2: Clu (concise Claude) helps me learn about rainbows.
-We draw AI art of a rainbow with help from Gemini Flash and Juggernaut XL.
-Clu writes JavaScript to draw a rainbow on the canvas (at right).
-We search Google images for rainbow physics, and Clu explains it to me, with relevant maths.
-I search up a music video on YouTube, then Emm (concise GPT 4o) draws a colourful diagram showing learning paths in AI.

-These demos barely scratch the surface of what's possible.
-One random example, Claude wrote a local weather applet which ran directly in the chat.

 Please message me (Sam) for free access and a demo / tour.
 I hope you'll like it!

 Paying users enjoy higher limits, and custom feature requests.
 You can come up with good ideas, and help make Ally Chat awesome. 🔥